StevenBlack/hosts/readme_template.md

 This repository offers
 [15 different host file variants](https://github.com/StevenBlack/hosts/tree/master/alternates),
-in addition to the base variant.
+in addition to the base variant, with and without the unified hosts included.

 The **Non GitHub mirror** is the link to use for some hosts file managers like [Hostsman for Windows](https://www.abelhadigital.com/hostsman/) that don't work